fizwidget/fizwidget.github.io/source/_posts/2014-07-03-nothin-but-functions.markdown

 numbers("tail")("tail")("tail") # => None
 ```

 We do indeed have a list made of functions (an immutable, singly-linked list to be precise).

-It's a bit tedious to work with at the moment, but there's nothing stopping us from defining utility functions to operate on it.
-For example, here's a simple function that'd print the list:
+It's a bit tedious to work with at the moment, but there's nothing stopping us from writing utility functions to work with it.
+Here's a function that'd print it for example:

 ``` python
 def print_list(lst):